Bologna Process: Finland

 In the Finnish pre-Bologna system, higher education was divided between universities and polytechnics.
 In universities, degrees were divided in most fields into a three-year bachelor's degree (kandidaatti) and a two-year master's degree (maisteri).
 In these fields, the Bologna Process resulted in no change.

 In engineering, universities only offered a 5 1/2-year master's program (diplomi-insinööri).
 This has been replaced by a three-year bachelor's degree (tekniikan kandidaatti) and a two-year master's degree (diplomi-insinööri), for which the English names are Bachelor of Science (Technology) and Master of Science (Technology).
 A corresponding change has been made in military higher education, where the officer's degree was divided between bachelor's and master's programmes.
 Finnish Universities of Applied Sciences, which have offered bachelor's-equivalent engineering programmes, began offering master's-degree programs in 2005.
 Some Master of Engineering (insinööri (ylempi AMK)) programmes are taught in English.

-Only medicine and dentistry retain their non-standard degree structure, where the Licentiate (higher than a master's degree, but less extensive than Doctor of Medicine or Dentistry degrees) is the basic degree.
-A six-year program of at least 360 ECTS credits leads to the Licentiate of Medicine (lääketieteen lisensiaatti) degree.
+Medicine and dentistry retain their non-standard degree structure, where the Licentiate (higher than a master's degree, but less extensive than Doctor of Medicine or Dentistry degrees) is the basic degree.
+A six-year program of 360 ECTS credits leads to the Licentiate of Medicine (lääketieteen lisensiaatti) degree and a five-and-a-half-year program of 330 ECTS credits in dentistry leads to the Licentiate of Dentistry (hammaslääketieteen lisensiaatti) degree.
 There is an intermediate title (but not an academic degree) of lääketieteen kandidaatti, and no master's degree.

+Study programs in psychology also total 330 ECTS credits and take five and a half years to complete, although they lead to a master's degree instead of a licenciate degree.
+The master's degree in psychology is 150 ETCS credits or more instead of 120 credits of a standard master's degree.
+Although there is an intermediate title of Bachelor of Psychology, a master's degree is required to be legally qualified to practice as a psychologist in any field and so is the basic degree.

 Polytechnic degrees are considered bachelor's degrees in international use.
 In domestic use, bachelors transferring from polytechnics to universities may be required to amass a maximum of 60 ECTS credits of additional studies before beginning master's-level studies.
 In conjunction with the Bologna Process, polytechnics have the right to award master's degrees.